Did you think mutual fund costs don’t matter? Think again. Read below to uncover how a mutual fund’s total expense ratio can impact your returns.

 3 min read

-While it may seem like a small percentage fee, this fee can add up over time, affecting your overall wealth creation.
-Since it's deducted from the fund's total returns instead of being charged separately, you may not notice that part of your investment gains is taken by the AMC rather than reinvested for more growth.
+While it may seem like a small percentage, this fee can add up over time, affecting your overall wealth creation.
+Given the charges deducted from the fund's total returns, you may not notice that part of your investment gains is taken by the AMC rather than reinvested for more growth.

 Types of mutual fund plans and their TERs